cu-asl/ipcx/README.md

 2.Install [ROS](http://wiki.ros.org/noetic/Installation/Ubuntu)

+> you can see our ROS installation tutorial at [https://github.com/CUASL/ipcx/wiki/Installation](https://github.com/CUASL/ipcx/wiki/Installation)

 3.Copy our library folder [ipcx](https://github.com/CUASL/ipcx/tree/master/ipcx) on our github to your project directory so that you can use our library.